268 Cities : Precision Home Buying For U.S. Real Estate Investors

 The Improving Market Index (IMI) is a monthly publication meant to be more than just a housing market indicator, a la the Case-Shiller Index or the New Home Sales report.

-As published by the NAHB, the Improving Market Index is meant to identify U.S. metropolitan areas in which economic growth is occurring broadly -- not just in housing.
+As published by the homebuilders trade group, the Improving Market Index is meant to identify U.S. metropolitan areas in which economic growth is occurring broadly.

-To find such "growth cities", the homebuilder trade group collates local economic data across three separate data series, each sourced from a different government division, and applies to them a formula.
+To find such "growth cities", then, the NAHB collates local economic data across three separate data series, each sourced from a different government division, and then applies to them a formula.

 First, the NAHB wants to see month-over-month growth in each of the three data series.
 Improving readings suggest that the given local economy is expanding.